 etc).
 They most importantly improve blood flow and reduce muscle tension.
 By targeting trigger points, Spiky Balls can reduce pain levels and improve range of motion through specific muscles and subsequently improve joint motion.

-Kim, a member of our Barrington team and a teacher in the Chicagoland area, likes this tool because it helps bring body awareness to her students when they use them.
+Kim, a dance teacher in the Chicagoland area, likes this tool because it helps bring body awareness to her students when they use them.
 "Its cool for a dancer to complain of tightness in their rotators, target their piriformis with the spiky ball and feel almost instant relief.
 They can not only warm themselves up properly, but they also learn that different muscles are connected!"

 HOW TO USE YOUR SPIKY BALL